The Burgers-FKPP advection-reaction-diffusion equation with cut-off: Discussion

 \section{Discussion}

-In this article, we have proven the existence of travelling front solutions to the Burgers-FKPP equation with a Heaviside cut-off multiplying both the reaction kinetics and the advection term; recall Equation~\eqref{PDEcut1}.
-Moreover, we have derived the leading order $\varepsilon$-asymptotics of the unique front propagation speed $c(\varepsilon).$ For $k\leq 2$, the front is pulled and behaves as the pulled fronts with a cut-off considered, e.g., in~\cite{Dumortier_2007, Popovic_2011}, with the correction to the front propagation speed being negative and of the order $\mathcal{O}((\ln{\varepsilon})^{-2})$.
-When $k>2$, the front is pushed, and the correction to the speed of propagation is proportional to a fractional power of $\varepsilon$, again in analogy to the pushed fronts with a cut-off analysed in~\cite{Popovic_2011}.
+In this article, we have proven the existence of ``critical" travelling front solutions to the Burgers-FKPP equation with a Heaviside cut-off multiplying both the reaction kinetics and the advection term, recall Equation~\eqref{PDEcut1}.
+Moreover, we have rigorously derived the leading order $\varepsilon$-asymptotics of the unique front propagation speed $c(\varepsilon)$.
+To the best of our knowledge, the effects of a cut-off on advection-reaction-diffusion equations of the type in \eqref{general 2} have not been studied before.

+For $k\leq 2$, the front is pulled and behaves as the pulled fronts with a cut-off considered, e.g., in~\cite{Dumortier_2007, Popović_2011}, with the correction to the front propagation speed being negative and of the order $\mathcal{O}[(\ln{\varepsilon})^{-2}]$.
+When $k>2$, the front is pushed, and the correction to the speed of propagation is also negative, and proportional to a fractional power of $\varepsilon$, again in analogy to the pushed fronts in reaction-diffusion equations with a cut-off analysed in~\cite{Popović_2011}.
+While the proof of Theorem~\ref{Myfirstthm} in the pulled propagation regime where $k\leq 2$ closely follows the proof of \cite[Theorem~1]{Dumortier_2007}, we have included it for completeness.
+The analysis of the pushed regime, with $k>2$, is significantly more involved algebraically and relies on a modification of the approach developed in \cite{popdeg, Popović_2011, POPOVIC20121976}.
+Our main analytical contribution in this article can be found in Section~\ref{persistencesection}, where we adapt techniques from both \cite{Dumortier_2007} and \cite{popdeg, Popović_2011, POPOVIC20121976} to derive the asymptotics in \eqref{dc in thm}.

+It is important to emphasise that the blow-up technique is applied in the present context to remedy a discontinuity in the governing equations, rather than a loss of hyperbolicity, as is typically the case in applications of blow-up \cite{krupa33extending,krupa2001blowup}.
+Given that the regularisation of piecewise smooth systems via the alternative methodology developed in \cite{zbMATH01531778} typically results in a singular perturbation problem, it may be feasible to adapt that well-established methodology to our setting; see \cite{zbMATH06560497} for a specific application.